-My primary research interests lie at the intersection of hemispheric American studies and African diaspora studies, with a focus on the late-18th- and 19th-century U.S. and Circum-Caribbean.
-Specifically, I seek to understand how Afro-diasporic cultures of slavery and antislavery left their mark on the uneven hemispheric transition from slavery to emancipation.
-How, I wish to ask, did Afro-diasporans both contest unfreedom and prepare for its persistence?
-Complementary areas of interest include political philosophy; colonialism and postcolonialism; the history of race and caste; and the history of religion in the Atlantic world.
+My primary research interests lie at the intersection of early American studies and African diaspora studies, with a focus on the late-18th- and 19th-century Atlantic World.
+My dissertation, "The Making of Abolition in the Archives of Atlantic Slavery, 1785–1865," studies the literature and history of chattel slavery in the United States and the British West Indies in order to elaborate the heterodox theories of freedom and abolition that enslaved and formerly enslaved people generated in their writings and in their everyday lives.
+Complementary areas of interest include political philosophy; colonialism and postcolonialism; the history of race and caste; and the history of religion in the Atlantic World.

 "Gallows Respectability," intro to The Address of Abraham Johnstone, a Black Man (1797), in "13 for 13," special issue, Common-Place 17.3 (2017).

 Review of Nathan Perl-Rosenthal, Citizen Sailors: Becoming American in the Age of Revolution (Belknap, 2015).
 Journal of American Studies 51.4 (2017): 1277–1280.